Brighton College expansion approved on chair’s casting vote

 Councillors were divided on a proposal to expand Brighton College as plans for new buildings were approved on the casting vote of the chair of the council’s Planning Committee.

-Members of Brighton and Hove City Council’s Planning Committee were advised in a planning officer’s report to be “minded to grant” the application because it complied with local and national planning rules.
+A report advised Brighton and Hove City Council’s Planning Committee to be “minded to grant” the application because it complied with local and national planning rules.

-The top public school aims to build new classrooms on the former St Mary’s Hall site and convert its existing prep school site into boarding houses for 150 pupils aged 13-18.
+The leading public school wants to build new classrooms on the former St Mary’s Hall site and convert its existing prep school site into boarding houses for 150 pupils aged 13 to 18.

 Kemp Town resident Eve Vamvas spoke on behalf of people in the area who, she said, had experienced 20 years of disruption as the college had kept growing.